Hammad005/MealMind.ai/server/README.md

 <h1 align="center">MealMind.ai (API/SERVER)🧠🍽️</h1>

-MealMind.ai (API/SERVER) Designed to generate smart, creative recipe ideas using AI and image APIs and you can also save and share the recipes.
+MealMind.ai (API/SERVER) Designed to generate smart, creative recipe ideas using AI and you can also save and share the recipes.

 ---